-It is anticipated that students will spend a minimum of 37.5 participation hours per credit hour on their course work.
+In the interest of providing sufficient time to accomplish the stated Course Learning Outcomes, this class meets the PLNU credit hour policy for a 3 unit class delivered over 15 weeks.
+It is anticipated that students will spend a minimum of 37.5 participation hours per credit hour on their coursework.
+For this course, students will spend an estimated 114 total hours meeting the course learning outcomes.
 The time expectations for this course are shown below: